lambertoballan/handsonbow/README.md

 # Handsonbow
 Hands on Advanced Bag-of-Words Models for Visual Recognition.
 The content of this tutorial is organized around a collection of MATLAB hands-on lab exercises introducing fundamental concepts in visual recognition.

 This tutorial has been held in conjunction with ICPR 2014 and ICIAP 2013.
-It is also regularly held at the University of Florence, Italy, in the program of the Ph.D.
-School in Information Engineering and the Master in Computer Engineering.
+It is also regularly held at University of Padova and University of Florence (Italy), in both M.Sc. and Ph.D. programs in computer sience and computer engineering.

 More info at: https://sites.google.com/site/handsonbow/

 Instructors:
-- Lamberto Ballan, Ph.D. (www.micc.unifi.it/ballan)
+- Lamberto Ballan, Ph.D. (www.lambertoballan.net)
 - Lorenzo Seidenari, Ph.D. (www.micc.unifi.it/seidenari)

 # Datasets